EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 In practice, all cells in the test and train datasets, when we take the most common label over the different segments, get classified either in group 1 (corresponding to non-progressive) or in group 2 (corresponding to progressive).
 In practice, our algorithm learns independently of the labels, and hence is much more robust.
 The fact that we are able to classify the groups from just a few examples is very promising.
 While group 3 (intermediate segment) is never used to classify a cell.

 Given that we interpret the groups this way, we achieve a 92.68% accuracy on the hand-labeled dataset.
 Below, we will review some of the mistakes and successes of our algorithm.
+We note that we did not use the hand-labelled data during the training of the models.

 ## Successes
 Non-progressive cells: